 No matter what form cocaine is consumed in – whether as a powder or as crack – there can be no doubt that it is a highly addictive substance.
 Yet the signs of dependency may not always be immediately evident to the person taking it.
 Addiction to cocaine can often creep up on a person over time.
-They may not even be aware they are addicted until they require professional help.
+They may not even be aware they are addicted until they require professional help at a drug rehab clinic.
 If you think you, or someone you know, may need help with cocaine addiction or help with cocaine abuse, then expert advice and support is available.
 Reaching out to a person or place that specialises in addiction issues is often the first step.
 Acknowledging that you have need cocaine addiction help is hard, but by talking about your addiction, you are actively taking one of the first positive decisions towards recovery.

 Call back request

 Help with Cocaine Addiction

 Finding help with cocaine addiction or cocaine abuse can take different forms.
 It all depends on what your individual needs might be and the choices that you, or someone you care about, decide to make.
 Some people choose to take up a place in a rehab clinic whilst others may prefer to take the self-help route for cocaine addiction and attend meetings as part of a support group.
 Whatever your preferred option might be, Port of Call’s team of expert advisers are here to help to guide you towards the most appropriate treatment.